Can A Semi-Elemental Diet Help You Beat Stubborn SIBO?

 SIBO, or small intestinal bacterial overgrowth (SIBO), occurs when the bacteria in your gut get out of balance and overgrow.
 This can cause whole range of digestive issues, including food sensitivities and difficulty absorbing nutrients.
 Recovery requires that you follow a restricted diet, and avoid certain foods completely.
 Many people really struggle with this.
 It can be difficult to stick to a SIBO-friendly diet that provides adequate nutrition.
 Others find that even after following the SIBO protocol for 30 days or more, they are still experiencing symptoms.
-Because of this, I’m often asked for alternative treatments and eating protocols that can help overcome stubborn SIBO.
+Because of this, I’m asked for alternative treatments and eating protocols to help overcome stubborn SIBO.

 What is SIBO?

 As I mentioned earlier, SIBO is a condition in which the bacteria in your gut get out of balance and overgrow.
 This can happen in two ways.
 Either, the gut bacteria that is meant to reside in your large intestine and colon escapes into your small intestine.
 Or, the small amount of bacteria that occurs naturally in your small intestine grows out of control.
 This can be cause by:

 - High carb diets

 - Nerve and muscle damage from diabetes, scleroderma, or other conditions

 - Physical obstructions such as diverticuli, and scarring from surgeries or Crohn’s disease

 - Medications such as antibiotics, acid-blocking drugs, and steroids